-Although the methodology presented below discusses a combined approach using both repeated dive counts and electrofishing, current ESA permit restrictions for both NMFS Section 10(a)(1)(A) permit No's 1280 (TID) and 1282 (Stillwater) do not allow sufficient incidental take to conduct the second phase surveys at this time using electrofishing.
-Discussions with NMFS permitting staff and Stillwater have occurred since submittal of the 2007 study plan, resulting in a pending formal request to NMFS by Stillwater for modification of Permit 1282 (see Section 6 below).
-The Section 10 Permit

-1280 issued to TID in 2005 authorized only up to 5 juvenile O. mykiss annually by electrofishing that was further restricted to River Mile 25-30 during September to November.
+As recommended by Stillwater Sciences (Stillwater), the surveys will employ a two-phase sampling approach of potential O. mykiss habitat using snorkel surveys for the development of a "bounded count" population estimate (Hankin and Mohr 2001).
+Although the methodology presented below discusses both repeated dive counts and calibration by depletion electrofishing, current ESA permit restrictions for both NMFS Section 10(a)(1)(A) permit No's 1280 (TID) and 1282 (Stillwater) do not allow sufficient incidental take to conduct the second phase surveys at this time using electrofishing.
+Discussions with NMFS permitting staff and Stillwater have occurred since submittal of the 2007 FERC Study Plan, resulting in a pending formal request to NMFS by Stillwater for modification of Permit 1282 (see Section 6 below).
+The Section 10 Permit 1280 issued to TID in 2005 authorized only up to 5 juvenile O. mykiss annually by electrofishing that was further restricted to River Mile 25-30 during September to November.
 Thus that permit is not applicable or adequate to the season, location, and fish numbers needed to conduct the electrofishing for this population estimate study.
-Consequently, the first survey effort planned for July 2008 will be conducted using snorkel surveys only as provided for in the 2007 study plan.
-Depending upon the outcome of the pending amendment request for permit No. 1282 with NMFS, subsequent surveys in 2009 may be conducted using the combined methodology presented below.
+Consequently, the July 2008 survey was conducted using snorkel surveys only as provided for in the 2007 study plan.
+It is not anticipated that the pending permit amendment request will be resolved prior to the winter 2009 survey, as such this will be conducted using snorkel surveys.
+If the pending amendment request is resolved prior to July 2008, then summer 2009 surveys will be conducted using the combined method presented below.